-Ca 1880, persimmon, Kyang Ki Do Province.
+Ca 1880, persimmon, pine, Kyang Ki Do Province.
 Rare finding after war; exceptional construction complimented by wood and brass fittings; certified.
 73½” h.
 39¼” w.
 23½” d.

 This chest comes in three pieces and was used to store a military officer’s uniforms and personal belongings.
 The top section consists of three drawers at the top, a big storage compartment with latticed doors below for bulky uniforms, and a storage compartment behind swivel doors for smaller personal items.
 The next section is a narrow storage compartment behind a pair of doors.
 These two sections sit on a long drawer above a recessed apron with gourd-shape decorative piece at each end.
 These sections are lined with rice paper and textbook pages to protect against extreme hot damp summers known to exist in Korea.